 Your perfect soundtrack, the one you had in mind, is probably there but your chances to find it are slim.
 Sorry.

 If you’re in a hurry you will probably only have time to listen to the first 10-50 results that came up and then pick one that seems right, this means that your search is virtually limited to the most “visible” tracks but doesn’t necessarily give you access to the ones that are most relevant for your project.
-No doubt what you’ve picked is well produced and sounds awesome but maybe it’s not exactly what you had in mind, if you’re lucky it’s close enough.
-But what if you were able to get even closer to what you wanted, without having to pay somebody to create a custom soundtrack?
+No doubt what you’ve picked is well produced and sounds awesome but maybe it’s not exactly what you had in mind, it’s close at best.
+Now what if you can get even closer to what you wanted, without having to pay somebody to create a custom soundtrack?

 - Use production music